4d/4D-Debugger-VSCode/editor/README.md

 ## Configuration

-The following properties can be set in the `launch.json` file.
+The following properties can be set in the `launch.json` file for each project.

 ### "attach" and "attach and run" properties